kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Expose-your-local-JATOS.md

 1. Copy & Paste the URL with _https_ to your browser and check that JATOS is running properly with JATOS' build-in [tests](/Troubleshooting.html#jatos-test-page).

 1. That's all.
-Now you can [create worker links](Run-your-Study-with-Study-Links.html) and send them to your participents.
-Remember to use JATOS under the _ngrog.io_ address when you create worker links (and not your localhost one).
+Now you can [create study links](Run-your-Study-with-Study-Links.html) and send them to your participents.
+Remember to use JATOS under the _ngrog.io_ address when you create study links (and not your localhost one).

 More information on [https://ngrok.com](https://ngrok.com/).